-We will treat Stripped Certificates and Stripped Interest Certificates according to the rules discussed below under Strips.
-Such Certificates represent beneficial ownership of "stripped bonds" and/or "stripped coupons" under Section 1286 of the Code and each, for tax purposes, is referred to herein as a "Strip."
+We will treat Stripped Certificates and Stripped Interest Certificates (each, for tax purposes, a "Strip") according to the rules discussed below under Strips.
 Also, if a class of Strips backs a Pass-Through Certificate, the same rules may apply indirectly to that Pass-Through Certificate.
 We will describe this in the applicable supplement.